qcx201/UU-TopicsInEconometrics/README.md

 I replicate AK's results on the causal effects of air quality regulations in the U.S. using weather data and extensions of difference-in-differences (DD) and regression discontinuity (RD) methods.

-I argue that the complexity of AK's extensions of DD and RD methodologies threatens the validity of the causal identifying assumptions.
-Thus, I re-examine their results with comparisons to estimates using more standard DD and RD implementations.
+I argue that the complexity of AK's DD and RD extensions threaten the validity of the causal identifying assumptions.
+Therefore, as a robustness check I compare their results to estimates using more standard DD and RD implementations.

 ### Files
 * `Xie_2.pdf` contains the term paper for the course, with adjustments after the final submission.